Submissions

 • Keep the confidentiality of the data and information obtained by reviewing the manuscript.

-• When the research data is deposited in a Research Data Repository, the reviewer should test the link informed by the authors in the manuscript, confirm if it is cited in the Material and Methods section, and finally if its reference is included in the references list.
+• When the research data is deposited in a Research Data Repository, the reviewer should test the link informed by the authors in the manuscript, confirm if it is cited in the Material and Methods section, if the author included the Data Availability Statement, and finally if its reference is included in the references list.
 See the Research Data section in the Author Guidelines.

 • The journal has adopted the Commission on Publication Ethics (COPE) guidelines on publication ethics.
 It is recommended to read COPE Ethical Guidelines for Peer Reviewers (click here).